Frequently Asked Questions

 Q: What forms of financial support are available?

 A: The primary form of financial aid is a combined teaching/research assistantship within the Department of Biochemistry and Molecular Biophysics.
 This is a competitive stipend that includes a full tuition waiver.
-These funds are committed during the fall enrollment.
+These funds are fully assigned during the fall enrollment.

 Additionally, U.S. resident graduate students are eligible for other forms of financial support.
 Exceptional applicants may be considered for a supplement to the assistantship of up to $5,000 for the first two years of graduate study.
 Also, several national fellowships are open to U.S. citizens.